5 Abscond: a language of numbers

 This C program provides the main entry point for running an Abscond program.
 It relies upon a function print_result which is defined as follows:

-Separating out print_result, which at this point is just a simple printf statement, seems like overkill, but it will be useful in the future as the language gets more complicated.
+Separating out print_result, which at this point is just a simple printf statement, seems like overkill, but it will be useful in the future as the language and its set of values gets more complicated.

 The runtime must be linked against an object file that provides the definition of entry; this is the code our compiler will emit.